Variable Local Restriction (MA)

 Cross-sectional area at ports A and B —

-cross-sectional area normal to the flow path at the ports
+the cross-sectional area is normal to the flow path at the ports

 Details

-The cross-sectional area normal to the flow path at ports A and B. This area is assumed to be the same for the two ports.
+The cross-sectional area is normal to the flow path at ports A and B. It is assumed that this area is the same for the two ports.

 |